Josip Stanišić: Bayern Munich

 Stanišić made his Bundesliga debut for Bayern Munich in a 1–1 draw with Union Berlin on 10 April 2021, being named in the starting lineup as a left back.
 On 1 July 2021, Stanišić signed a professional contract with Bayern until 2023.
 After impressing Bayern coach Julian Nagelsmann during the pre-season, Stanišić remained with the senior team, despite the original plan to be sent on loan to Heidenheim.
 He was named in the starting lineup as a right back on 13 August 2021, the first day of Bundesliga, as Bayern drew 1–1 with Borussia Mönchengladbach.
 Four days later, he was named in the starting lineup once again, as Bayern defeated Borussia Dortmund 3–1 to win the DFL-Supercup.
 On 14 September, Stanišić made his Champions League debut in a 3–0 victory over Barcelona, coming off the bench for Niklas Süle in the 82nd minute.
 On 15 October 2021, Stanišić extended his contract with Bayern until 2025.

 On 14 May 2022, Stanišić scored his first goal for Bayern in a 2–2 draw with Wolfsburg.
-On 12 November 2022, he extended his contract with Bayern until 2026.
+Later that year, on 12 November, he extended his contract with Bayern until 2026.

+Loan to Bayer Leverkusen

+On 20 August 2023, Stanišić joined fellow Bundesliga club Bayer Leverkusen on a one-year loan deal.
+On 10 February 2024, he scored his first goal for Leverkusen by scoring the first goal in a 3–0 victory over his parent club Bayern Munich.
+On 14 April, Bayer Leverkusen secured their first-ever Bundesliga title, in which he became the second player to win the competition with two different clubs in two consecutive seasons, following August Starek in 1968 and 1969.
+A week later, on 21 April, he scored a header in the 97th minute of stoppage time in a 1–1 away draw against Borussia Dortmund, to extend Leverkusen's unbeaten streak in all competitions.
+On 9 May, he scored another 97th-minute goal in a 2–2 draw against Roma in the Europa League semi-final second leg, qualifying his club to the final by winning 4–2 on aggregate, as well as prolonging his club's unbeaten streak to 49 matches, breaking the previous record set by Benfica between 1963 and 1965.

+Return to Bayern Munich

+On 27 June 2024, Stanišić extended his contract with Bayern until 2029.